coins-docs/coins-global-api-docs/rest-api.md

 * Each endpoint has a security type that determines how you will interact with it.
 This is stated next to the NAME of the endpoint.
 * If no security type is stated, assume the security type is NONE.
-* API-keys are passed into the Rest API via the `X-COINS-APIKE` header.
+* API-keys are passed into the Rest API via the `X-COINS-APIKEY` header.
 * API-keys and secret-keys **are case sensitive**.
 * API-keys can be configured to only access certain types of secure endpoints.<br> For example, one API-key could be used for TRADE only, <br> while another API-key can access everything except for TRADE routes.
 * By default, API-keys can access all secure routes.